 I looked around to see a black sedan creeping up behind me.
 I moved to get out of the way, barely on the gravel.
-I kept walking and vaguely appreciated that the driver didn’t speed by in impatience and kick up dirt and rocks.
 The car continued at the same careful pace.

 Just as the passenger door was at my arm’s length, the car stopped.
 I guessed the driver must be seeking directions, and waited for a window to roll down.
 They had to be lost.
 I’d never seen an unfamiliar car on this road.
 It was only used or even known about by old residents of the neighborhood.

 The back door opened, and a man stepped out.

 I caught a glimpse of his tailored suit and overly straight posture as I glanced around, deciding if I should keep walking, walk quickly…or bolt into the trees toward one of the houses.